 Please follow the BLOG Etiquette to stay on topic and pass the moderator’s check.
 Bold, underlined text below = future links to the BLOG pages.

 In the last BLOG Topic we saw Isaiah 28:1-13 criticize the teachers of Christ’s time saying, “Ah, the proud crown of the drunkards of Ephraim.”
-We also saw that “God opposes (a) the proud, but gives unconditional-favor-of-grace to the lowly humble (b)” (c).
-God’s restored “Plan A” from Exodos 20:18-21 of direct communication bypasses favoring the “wise and understanding” and gives complete equal and impartial access to “the least among you” by “un-hiding or revealing the secrets of the kingdom to even little children and keeping them hidden from the wise and learned.”
-Isn’t that what you want? <Notes> a) stands firmly against, b) the lowly who are teachable, c) 1 Peter 5:5 and James 4:6 citing Proverbs 3:34.
+We also saw that “God opposes (a) the proud, but gives unconditional-loving-favor-of-grace to the lowly/humble (b)” (c).
+God’s restored “Plan A” from Exodos 20:18-21 of direct communication bypasses favoring the “wise and understanding ones” and gives complete equal and impartial access to “the least among you” by “un-hiding or revealing the secrets of the kingdom to even little children and keeping them hidden from the wise and learned.”
+What do you want? <Notes> a) stands firmly against, b) the lowly who are teachable, c) 1 Peter 5:5 and James 4:6 citing Proverbs 3:34.

 Gnosis head-knowledge doesn’t require a relationship because it’s just factual information!
-However ginosko, epiginosko, and epignosis knowledge absolutely does by definition is experiential, relational knowledge that requires pistis or pisteuo trusting-relying-faith in order to develop such a relationship!
-Scholars are rich in gnosis but often poor in epignosis.
-Little children and the other uneducated are poor of gnosis but rich in epignosis.
+However ginosko, epiginosko, and epignosis knowledge absolutely does by definition because it is experiential, relational knowledge that requires pistis or pisteuo trusting-relying-faith in order to develop such a relationship!
+Scholars are rich in gnosis but often poor in epignosis genuine, full, experiential, relational knowledge.
+Little children and the other uneducated “least among us” are poor in gnosis but can be rich in epignosis.

-Paidion little children and nepiois infants, the blind, the mentally handicapped, and many other “least among you” may hardly be able to read the bible, let alone study, memorize, categorize, doctrinize, theologize, rationalize, or any other –ize to become so-called “wise and learned.”
+Paidion little children and nepiois infants, the blind, the mentally handicapped, and many other “least among you” may hardly be able to read the bible, let alone study, memorize, categorize, doctrinize, theologize, rationalize, or any other –ize to become the so-called “wise and learned or understanding ones.”
 And even if a teacher does all this for them and “dumbs it down” for them, it’s absolutely unnecessary!
-God wants to teach His little children the way our little children learn from loving parents – by waiting, watching, and listening!
+God wants to teach His little children the way our little children learn from their loving parents – by waiting, watching, and listening!
 Not by reading a manual!
-That’s why the Lord so often tells us we must be humble, lowly, teachable, and trusting like little children!
+That’s why the Lord so often tells us we must be humble, lowly, teachable, and trusting/relying/depending like little children!